jbirddog/el-rodeo/task-units.md

 ### Add More Specialized Background Processing Jobs

 Today the background processor has two specialized jobs - one for "waiting" instances and one for "user_input_required" instances which checks for an associated timer event.
 For the "waiting" process instances we don't really know anything about what it is waiting on, so the whole process instance is loaded and engine steps are done.
-If the background processor were able to know more about the waiting task unit for process instances, we could have specialized background jobs for certain scenarios.
+If the background processor were able to know more about the waiting element unit for process instances, we could have specialized background jobs for certain scenarios.
 For instance, one background job could "run_until_service_task" and take care of lots of cheap tasks across many process instances.
 Then another background job could scan for all the "waiting on a service task to be run" processes.
 These requests could then be made asynchronously while the first background job has gone back to churn on the next batch of "quick" tasks.

 ### More Strategic Scheduling of Background Processing Jobs